perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 ### Step 1

+*Make sure to set a manually assigned IP address to the system!*

 Elevate your console to root as you will be requiring elevated privileges a LOT and doing so will bypass a lot of password entries.

 `sudo -s`